Pudendal Neuralgia

 Need professional advice?

-Our physical therapists can assess your condition and offer you a personalized treatment plan.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan.

-Book an appointmentWhat can you do at home to relieve pudendal neuralgia?
+Make an appointmentWhat can you do at home to relieve pudendal neuralgia?

 At home, avoid prolonged sitting and regularly change your positions.
 Breathing exercises and gentle stretches can help release tension in the pelvic floor.